Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Related work

 \subsection{Lexical Acquisition and Categorization in Infants}

-Various approaches have been studied to-date to elucidate the factors influencing lexical acquisition in infants~\cite{choi2020preverbal,saffran2018infant,saffran2020statistical,saffran1996word,jusczyk1999beginnings,kuhl2006infants}.
-In general, it is believed that infants discover words using statistical distribution information of the speech.
-For example, one study on the role of distributional cues in word segmentation~\cite{saffran1996word} conducted a word segmentation experiment using an artificial language with adult subjects.
-These experiments have suggested that distributional cues play an important role in the early word segmentation of language learners.
-However, it is difficult to perform word segmentation using only distributional cues because that distribution information is very complicated in language learning.
-Therefore, Saffran et al. contended that not only distributional cues, but also multimodal sensory information such as prosodic and co-occurrence cues, are important in lexical acquisition~\cite{saffran1996word}.
+Various approaches have been studied to date to elucidate the factors influencing lexical acquisition in infants~\cite{choi2020preverbal,saffran2018infant,saffran2020statistical,saffran1996word,jusczyk1999beginnings,kuhl2006infants}.
+In general, it is believed that infants discover words using speech statistical distribution information.
+For example, in one study on the role of distributional cues in word segmentation~\cite{saffran1996word}, a word segmentation experiment was conducted using an artificial language and adult subjects.
+These experiments suggested that distributional cues play an important role in the early word segmentation of language learners. {However, word segmentation using distributional cues alone is difficult owing to biases and deficiencies in observed words during language learning.
+Moreover, the language input may vary due to factors such as dialect, accent, speaking rate, and external environment and context changes.} Therefore, Saffran et al. contended that not only distributional cues but also multimodal sensory information such as prosodic and co-occurrence cues, are important in lexical acquisition~\cite{saffran1996word}.